raganwald-deprecated/faux/doc/more_about_views.md

         // elided
         model_clazz: false
       });

 Or you want to pick your own model class:

     magic_controller
       .display('familiars', {
         // elided
         model_clazz: SomeOtherModel
       });

-You're always in control.
+With Faux, you're always in control.
+There's no mystery, Faux is simply wiring things together that you create.

 **More Reading**